EberhardtRafael/EberhardtRafael/README.md

 I’m @EberhardtRafael
--I’m interested in Data Science, AI and solution of problems in general.
+- I’m interested in Data Science, AI and solution of problems in general.
 -I’m currently master's candidate of Theoretical Physics Federal University of Rio Grande do Sul, where I study Group Theory in the frame of Particle Physics;
 -I'm currently building a python library for calculations of such matters.
 -I'm also undergrad student of Computer Science at same university.